dbaarda/workspace-tools/3DPrinting.md

-However, when you look at Linear Advance works and how the nozzle output rate varies with pressure, it becomes pretty clear that what retraction actually does is relieve the accumulated advance pressure, and even more importantly, restore restores that pressure!
-This means when you print at constant speed, the advance pressure starts low giving under-extruded lines, but builds up over the Kt timeconstant duration to give the right extrusion rate.
-When the printer stops and retracts, it quickly relieves that pressure so it can move without extruding, and when it restores, it restores that pressure so the printer is ready to print at the previous speed without under-extruding at the start.
+However, when you look at Linear Advance works and how the nozzle output rate varies with pressure, it becomes pretty clear that what retraction actually does is relieve the accumulated advance pressure, and even more importantly, restore re-applys that pressure!
+This means when you print at constant speed, the advance pressure initially starts low giving under-extruded lines, but builds up over the Kt timeconstant duration to give the right extrusion rate.
+When the printer stops and retracts, it quickly relieves that pressure so it can move without extruding, and when it restores, it re-applys that pressure so the printer is ready to print at the previous speed without under-extruding at the start.

 What this means is the ideal retraction distance is the accumulated pressure advance distance.
 If the printer implements linear advance, and it is